+Vice Chair:

-92 93 94 95 96 97 98 99 attendance and participation issues.
-The Chair will also sign and date the final version of the minutes as indication of PC approval.
-The Chair of the Council is an ex-offico member of all committees (standing, subcommittee, and work groups).
-Ex-officio means that he/she is welcome to attend and is allowed to be a part of committee discussion.
-He/she is not allowed to vote.
-In the absence of the Chair of the Council, the next officer will assume the ex-offico role with committees.
-100 Vice Chair: Preside at meetings of the Council in the absence of the Chair.
-Perform such 101 other duties as the Chair may designate or the Council shall prescribe from time 102 to time.
+Preside at meetings of the Council in the absence of the Chair.
+Perform such other duties as the Chair may designate or the Council shall prescribe from time to time.
 Performs the above duties in the absence of the Chair.

+Secretary:

-103 104 Secretary: The position of Secretary will oversee the following tasks: 105 .
-The Secretary will ensure that minutes are taken, approved, and filed as 106 mandated by the Ryan White Program.
-107 2 2.
+The position of Secretary will oversee the following tasks:

+- 1. The Secretary will ensure that minutes are taken, approved, and filed as mandated by the Ryan White Program. - 2.
 Keep an up-to-date roll of PC members.
-The PC Operations Committee 108 (RWPC Policy 400.01) will file membership management reports with the 109 Secretary for presentation to the PC.
-110 3 3.
-Call the roll call vote, noting voting and will announce the results of the roll 111 call vote.
-The Secretary will monitor voting for possible conflicts of interest 112 (COI), the Secretary will process inquiries into votes made in COI.
-113 4 4.
-Keep a copy of the RWPC Bylaws and other relevant Policies and 114 Procedures at the PC meetings, and will provide the Council with 115 clarification from the Bylaws and Policies & Procedures, as requested.
-116 5 5.
+The PC Operations Committee (RWPC Policy 400.01) will file membership management reports with the Secretary for presentation to the PC. - 3.
+Call the roll call vote, noting voting and will announce the results of the roll call vote.
+The Secretary will monitor voting for possible conflicts of interest (COI), the Secretary will process inquiries into votes made in COI. - 4.
+Keep a copy of the RWPC Bylaws and other relevant Policies and Procedures at the PC meetings, and will provide the Council with clarification from the Bylaws and Policies & Procedures, as requested. - 5.
 Keep a record of all committees of the PC.
+When (if) new committees are established, the Secretary will assure or cause to be assured the actual formation and implementation of the new committees. - 6.
+Be responsible for notification of specially called PC meeting, corresponding to the members as required by the Bylaws.

+COMMITTEE CHAIRS:

-When (if) new committees are 117 established, the Secretary will assure or cause to be assured the actual 118 119 formation and implementation of the new committees.
-120 C Be responsible for notification of specially called PC meeting, corresponding to the members as required by the Bylaws.
-120 corresponding to the members as required by the Bylaws.
-122 123 COMMITTEE C HAIRS: 124 will be appointed by the Planning Council Chair.
-Committee Chairs must be 125 C for at least one year.
-If committee leadership is not available from among PC 126 east one year's service, the Chair may seek leadership among remaining PC 127 tanding Committee Chairs will preside at all meetings of their respective 128 committees.
-The C Committee Vice Chair shall preside at all committee meetings in the absence of 129 the Chair.
-If neit ther are present, committee members shall use consensus to select another 130 r to chair that particular meeting.
-The Committee Chairs are responsible for the 131 uties prescribed herein (see RWPC Policy 400.01) for the Committees and for 132 as may be prescribed by the Chair of the Council or the Council from time to 133 ittee Chairs are responsible for the recording of or cause to be recorded all 134 ertaken by each respective Committee.
-Copies of all approved minutes are 135 Office of Support (713-572-3724).
-Minutes from full Council meetings are 136 C website (www.rwpc.org) once the draft copy has been approved by the Chair 137 of the Council.
+Committee Chairs will be appointed by the Planning Council Chair.
+Committee Chairs must be members of the PC for at least one year.
+If committee leadership is not available from among PC members with at least one year's service, the Chair may seek leadership among remaining PC members.
+The Standing Committee Chairs will preside at all meetings of their respective committees.
+The Committee Vice Chair shall preside at all committee meetings in the absence of the Chair.
+If neither are present, committee members shall use consensus to select another committee member to chair that particular meeting.
+The Committee Chairs are responsible for the execution of the duties prescribed herein (see RWPC Policy 400.01) for the Committees and for such other duties as may be prescribed by the Chair of the Council or the Council from time to time.
+The Committee Chairs are responsible for the recording of or cause to be recorded all deliberations undertaken by each respective Committee.
+Copies of all approved minutes are available from the Office of Support (713-572-3724).
+Minutes from full Council meetings are available on the PC website (www.rwpc.org) once the draft copy has been approved by the Chair of the Council.

-Members Eligible to Run for Chair of the 2023 Ryan White Planning Council (as of 10-17-22)
+Members Eligible to Run for Chair of the 2023 Ryan White Planning Council

+(as of 10-17-22)